MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extents-overview.md

 The `ingestIfNotExists` property prevents duplicate ingestion by checking if an extent with the specified `ingest-by:` tag already exists.
 Typically, an ingest command contains an `ingest-by:` tag and the `ingestIfNotExists` property with the same value.

-The values for both `tags` and `ingestIfNotExists` are arrays of strings serialized as JSON.

 > [!NOTE]
 >
-> * Attempting to set a unique `ingest-by` tag for each ingestion call might severely impact performance.
+> * Setting a unique `ingest-by` tag for each ingestion call might impact performance.
 > * If the pipeline is known to have data duplications, we recommend that you solve these duplications before ingesting data.
-> * If `ingest-by` tags aren't required some time after the data is ingested, we recommend that you [drop extent tags](drop-extent-tags.md).
-To drop
-> tags automatically, set an [extent tags retention policy](extent-tags-retention-policy.md).

 #### Examples